borglab/GTDynamics/README.md

 ```
 @misc{1911.10065,
     Author = {Mandy Xie and Frank Dellaert},
-    Title = {A Unified Method for Solving Inverse, Forward, and Hybrid Manipulator Dynamics using Factor Graphs},
+    Title = {A Unified Method for Solving Inverse, Forward, and Hybrid Robot Dynamics using Factor Graphs},
     Year = {2019},
     Eprint = {arXiv:1911.10065},
 }